This is an activity best on a sunny Autumn day outside in the garden as it can get a bit messy 😉

 Carving a Pumpkin with Kids

-Obviously, sharp knives are involved, and we recommend an adult does the cutting.
-However, there’s plenty you can get the kids involved with.
+Sharp knives are involved, and we recommend an adult does the cutting.
+However, there's plenty you can get the kids involved with.

 Using a Pumpkin Stencil

-- Print out the pumpkin stencil, cut it down to size, and tape it to the pumpkin.
+• Print out the pumpkin stencil, cut it down to size, and tape it to the pumpkin.

-- Then get a pin or cocktail stick, and trace around the stencil by poking the pin or stick through the stencil and the pumpkin, following the outline of the stencil.
+• Then, get a pin or cocktail stick, and trace around the stencil by poking the pin or stick through the stencil and the pumpkin, following the outline of the stencil.
 This is something your kids can do if you are happy with them using a pin or cocktail stick.

-- Using a sharp knife, cut out the traced pumpkin stencil.
+• Using a sharp knife, cut out the traced pumpkin stencil.

 Below are some videos with tips on how to carve a pumpkin.